Sunday morning coming down

 Albert O spins the tunes on WUMB’s four-hour Saturday morning show featuring music of the ’60’s and 70’s.
 The show takes its name from Bob Dylan’s album Highway 61 Revisited — that’s the name of the show.
 Dylan is the show’s tutelary spirit.
 Albert observes Dylan’s birthday each year by devoting the show to Dylan’s songs, mostly as performed by others.
 The show can’t help but prompt one to reflect on the extent of Dylan’s influence.
 It is amazing.
 Yesterday’s show was no different in this respect.
 I have posted the playlist from Albert’s show yesterday at the bottom of this post.

-The show also prompted me to reflect that it might not be amiss to post another set of Dylan songs that have touched me one way or another over the years: made me laugh or cry or stopped me in my tracks.
+The show also prompted me to reflect that it might not be amiss to post another set of Dylan covers that have touched me one way or another over the years: made me laugh or cry or stopped me in my tracks.
 I post these in the hope that one or more of these might do the same for you.

 The Byrds introduced jangling electric guitars and irresistible Beatles harmonies to Dylan’s songs.
 This is how they did it on “Chimes of Freedom” on their debut album.

 The Byrds also plucked Dylan’s then unreleased “Lay Down Your Weary Tune” from his songbook for their second album.
-Jim and Jean restored the folk setting while borrowing the harmony treatment.
+Jim & Jean restored the folk setting while borrowing the harmony treatment.
 Their version is hypnotic in its own way.
 I don’t want it to end.

 With a little help from Joshua Rifkin on the arrangement, Judy Collins showed how Dylan was susceptible to the art song treatment.
 Here is “Just Like Tom Thumb’s Blues” from In My Life.